 - Add an attribution to the file page to show the original file and creator

 - Add this file to the Remixes section of the original file page.

 Note: We only detail immediate connections between files.
 This includes attributions to the parent file on a remixed file, and any direct remixes on the original file page.

 Outside of published remixes, we aren't currently able to track Files to ensure appropriate attribution.

 If you do notice that someone is not meeting these requirements, please get in touch and let us know!
-Contact the support team directly via email: firstname.lastname@example.org.
+Contact us directly via email at firstname.lastname@example.org.